-By direct inspection of the expression for $\pi^{i,*}$ in \eqref{eq:best-responses-pi-n-player-consumption}, if the local risk tolerance function $r^i(x,t)= \delta_i x$, for any $t > 0$ (e.g. CRRA utilities) then the optimal investment strategy will be constant throughout time if additionally all other agents also choose a constant investment strategy.
+By direct inspection of the expression for $\pi^{i,*}$ in \eqref{eq:best-responses-pi-n-player-consumption}, if the local risk tolerance function satisfies $r^i(x,t)= \delta_i x$, for any $t > 0$ (e.g., a CRRA utility) then the optimal investment strategy is constant throughout time if additionally all other agents also choose a constant investment strategy.

 \begin{corollary}[Constant investment strategies under CRRA] Assume $U^i$ and $V^i$ to be of CRRA type, i.e., the \emph{local risk tolerance function} is linear in space uniformly.
 Assume further that all agents $j\neq i$ invest according to constant investment strategies $\pi^j\in\bR$.
 Then, $\pi^{i,*}$ is constant.